Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 11/05/2019 13:01

 Human actors have personal goals or purposes outside of a entity they belong to.
 (These conflicts of interest may prove a hindrance to the entity.)

-A social entity may have few rules and/or its members may act outside of roles given to them.
+A social network may have few rules and/or its members may act outside of roles given to them.
 (This flexibility may prove helpful to the entity.)

-Wherever the interacting roles of a entity’s members can be described, there is a system that can be placed under change control and governed.
+Wherever the interacting roles of actors can be described, there is a system that can be placed under change control and governed.

 Beyond that, where behaviour cannot be described, there is no system that can be placed under change control or governed.